Iron out-of Balance in Children

 Habits: how they behave

+Iron supplements should not be given to a child whose iron levels are adequate.
+Evidence suggests that doing so could cause problems later on.
 Drugs: We typically do not think of children as abusers of alcohol, tobacco or illegal drugs, but there is evidence of use of these harmful products by children as young as 8 years of age.

 Diseases that can cause Iron-Out-of-Balance™ in children

-Hemoglobin diseases (sickle cell, thalassemia, aplastic and hypoplastic anemias)
+- Hemoglobin diseases (sickle cell, thalassemia, aplastic and hypoplastic anemias)